3dgiordano/covid-19-uy-vacc-data/README.md

 <img src="https://raw.githubusercontent.com/3dgiordano/covid-19-uy-vacc-data/main/web/charts/2095693594.png">

-> \* Estimated data for the end of the day, based on experiences from other countries.
+> \* Estimated data, based on experiences from other countries.
->
-> An estimated 80% of the population is vaccinated in the second dose 28 days after the first dose.
->
-> Vaccinated people will be adjusted throughout the day with the final values.
-It is calculated based on vaccinated on the day and vaccinated in the second dose.
-Since the second dose advances its calculation, it affects the calculation of vaccinated people.
 >
 > Awaiting official data regarding the population with a given vaccine and people with a second dose given.